Buying a Multifamily Home: A Beginner’s Guide

 - Determine how much you can afford.
 Take an honest look at your financial situation, including your income, expenses and current savings, to determine the mortgage payment you can afford.
 Consider factors like your down payment, closing costs and necessary renovation expenses.
 You’ll also want to factor in your potential rental earnings.

 - Choose a loan type and lender.
 Loan options for multifamily properties include conventional, FHA, VA and commercial loans.
 Once you decide on a loan type, apply for mortgage preapproval.
-It’s a good idea to compare several different mortgage lenders since terms and rates can vary between companies.
+It’s a good idea to compare several mortgage lenders since terms and rates can vary by company.

 - Fill out a mortgage application.
 At this stage, you’ll need to provide the lender with documents to verify your income, employment status, credit history and savings.
 Once you submit the application, the lender has three business days to provide you with a loan estimate, which details your quoted mortgage rate, monthly payment, closing costs and other important information about your loan.

 - Make an offer and close the deal.
 Once you find a house you want to buy, it’s time to submit an offer.
-Having a real estate agent is beneficial to help with negotiations.
+Having a real estate agent is beneficial for negotiations.
 After the seller accepts your offer, you move into the closing process, which involves getting an appraisal and inspection and paying closing costs.

 - Decide how you’ll manage the property.
 Will you manage it yourself or hire a property management company?
 No matter which option you choose, it’s crucial to set aside funds for both routine maintenance and unexpected home repairs.